benc-uk/nodejs-demoapp/README.md

 You will need to register an app in your Azure AD tenant.
 [See this guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
 Add a secret to your app and use the app's ID & secret value in `AAD_APP_ID` & `AAD_APP_SECRET`

+`AAD_REDIRECT_URL_BASE` should be the base URL of where your app is running, e.g. `http://localhost:3000` or `https://example.com`.
+It should start with `http://` or `https://`.
+This is used by the login flow to redirect back to the app, the path `/redirect` will be appended to this value to form the complete redirect URL

 ### Todo App
 Enable this by setting `TODO_MONGO_CONNSTR`